 Target performance is set according to measures that will keep the Company on course for achieving goals consistent with the strategic plan.
 Maximum targets are approximately one and one-half times target, and intended to set goals for superior performance.
 Threshold goals are set to improve year-over-year performance.
 The 2008 Alaska Air Group profitability target was established by identifying the level of profitability achieved with a 6% adjusted pre-tax profit margin.
 The Safety and Employee Engagement metrics were set to drive continuous improvement on those measures.
 The Cost per Available Seat Mile metric was similarly chosen to promote the Company's progress on its strategic plan.
 The modifiers were selected to align with each subsidiary's key initiative for 2008.

-For 2008, a modifier was added to the Performance-Based Pay plan that results in plus or minus ten percentage points based on, for Alaska, the number of months of on-time performance, and for Horizon, the pre-tax profit margin.
-The metrics are detailed below:
+For 2008, a modifier was added to the Performance-Based Pay plan that results in plus or minus ten percentage points based on the performance of key metrics as detailed below: